-- Apply your vitamin C product first thing in the morning.
+- Apply your vitamin C product after you wake up in the morning.
 Morning is the best time because vitamin C protects against environmental damage and UV rays.

 - Don’t combine vitamin C and retinol.
-You should also avoid combining vitamin C with AHAs or BHAs as it can cause severe irritation.
+Refrain from combining vitamin C with AHAs or BHAs as it can cause severe irritation.

 - In the morning, wear SPF along with your vitamin C products.